openstack/openstack-manuals/doc/install-guide/source/overview.rst

 with layer-3 (routing) services that enable :term:`self-service` networks using overlay segmentation methods such as :term:`VXLAN`.
-Essentially, it routes virtual networks to physical networks using :term:`NAT`.
+Essentially, it routes virtual networks to physical networks using :term:`NAT<Network Address Translation (NAT)>`.
 Additionally, this option provides the foundation for advanced services such as LBaaS and FWaaS.

 .. _figure-network2-services: